GoFast-Athlete-Training/gofastfrontend-mvp1/docs/EVENT_MANAGEMENT_ARCHITECTURE.md

 7. ✅ **Public pages in GoFast-Events repo** - Protected pages in main frontend
 8. ✅ **eventId is primary identifier** - No eventSlug, eventId is hardcoded in GoFast-Events repo (localStorage or env variable)
 9. ✅ **Prefill button actually fills form** - MVP1 just for organizer, prefill populates all fields
+10. ✅ **Athlete-scoped events** - Events are linked to athleteId, athletes can only see/edit their own events
+11. ✅ **Upsert functionality** - POST route upserts by athleteId + title + date (updates if exists, creates if not)
+12. ✅ **Authentication required** - All event routes require Firebase authentication
+13. ✅ **CORS handling** - Explicit CORS preflight handling for cross-origin requests
+14. ✅ **Database migrations** - Prisma migrations run automatically on backend deploy (Render)

 ---